 Execute a GDPR compliance action plan

-The risks and benefits of achieving GDPR compliance are real
+The risks and benefits of GDPR are real

 Organizations doing business with or in the European Union, should be concerned with the General Data Protection Regulation (GDPR).
 However, organizations need to be careful not to define this new privacy law too narrowly or neglect the urgent need for compliance.